Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- Only 10 kinds of rings are allowed: lv.
 1 ones (warrior's ring, defender's ring) and lv.
 8 ones (ring of str/vit/.../res).
 	- When attacking undead units, you may not use lv.
 10 weapons (typically Baldur and Silver ones) and other weapons named "Baldur/Silver xx" (lv.
 16 bow, xbow).
 Basically only 1h hammer sidegrades are legal.
 - **Consumable Clause** - You may only use 1 consumable (including that used by skills like aow / booby trap) during one battle.
+	- Exception: Shiftstones are not counted here, and you may use them as many times as you like.
 - **Objection Clause** - The same with that of common rule: Kill all other enemies before killing the boss.
 - **Incap Clause** - Units must be teleported out before he is incapacitated and three countdowns run out.
 - **Grinding Clause**